Main suspect in murder of Slovak investigative journalist acquitted again

 Only two of the three judges agreed on the acquittal of Kocner of ordering the murder of Kuciak, and of plotting the murder of state prosecutors Maros Zilinka and Peter Sufliarsky and Daniel Lipsic.

 All three judges, however, agreed on the guilty verdict for his girlfriend Alena Zsuzsova, who arranged the murders.
 She was also found guilty of plotting to murder Zilinka and Sufliarsky.
-Her accomplice Dusan Kracina was sentenced for 8 years for plotting Zilinka’s murder.
+Her accomplice Dusan Kracina was sentenced for eight years for plotting Zilinka’s murder.
 Another suspect Darko Dragic was acquitted of plotting to murder Lipsic.

 Zsuzsova was handed a 25-year prison term and ordered to compensate the families of the murdered couple €160,000.